New sexual misconduct allegations emerge against CBS boss

-NEW YORK (AP) — Six women are making new sexual misconduct allegations against CBS chief Leslie Moonves, whose reign as one of the most powerful executives in Hollywood appears nearing an end.
+NEW YORK (AP) — Six women are making new sexual misconduct allegations against CBS chief Leslie Moonves, whose reign as one of the most powerful executives in Hollywood appeared to be nearing an end on Sunday.

-The New Yorker on Sunday reported the women’s accusations, which include Moonves forcing them to perform oral sex and retaliating when advances were turned away.
-Moonves acknowledged relations with three of the women but said they were consensual, and that he had never used his position to hurt women’s careers.
+The New Yorker magazine reported the women’s new accusations, which included Moonves forcing them to perform oral sex and retaliating when advances were turned away.
+Moonves acknowledged relations with three of the women but said they were consensual, and that he had never used his position to hurt the careers of women.

-CBS said Sunday that it takes the allegations very seriously, and that its board of directors is investigating.

 Six other women accused Moonves of misconduct in another New Yorker article published last month.
 Even before the new allegations came to light on Sunday, CBS’ board was reportedly discussing terms of Moonves’ exit.
+A spokesman for the board did not immediately return requests for comment.

+Moonves joined CBS as head of entertainment in 1995, and has been CEO of CBS Corp. since 2006, leading the CBS network, Showtime and other entities.
+CBS has spent much of his tenure as the nation’s most popular broadcast network, with hits like “The Big Bang Theory” and “NCIS,” and its success has made Moonves one of the highest-paid and most powerful executives in the business.

 Most Read Nation & World Stories